Emperor-Ovaltine/gideon/documentation.md

 The tabletop RPG system is a complex feature combining:

 1. **State Management**
-   - Adventure progress tracking
+   - Adventure progress tracking per channel (`adventure_states` in `BotStateManager`).
-   - Character state persistence
+   - Character actions and narrative stored in adventure history.
-   - Scene and narrative continuity
+   - Scene and narrative continuity maintained by the AI model.

 2. **Narrative Generation**
-   - Dynamic storytelling based on player actions
+   - Dynamic storytelling based on player actions (sent as messages or via `/adventure action`).
-   - Setting-appropriate responses (fantasy, sci-fi, etc.)
+   - Setting-appropriate responses driven by the selected adventure setting and system prompt.
-   - Context-aware narrative progression
+   - Context-aware narrative progression using conversation history.

 3. **Dice System**
-   - Standard RPG notation (1d20, 2d6+3, etc.)
+   - Standard RPG notation parsing (e.g., `1d20`, `2d6+3`).
-   - Outcome narration based on roll results
+   - Outcome narration based on roll results integrated into the AI response.
-   - Statistical distribution handling

-4. **Scene Visualization**
+4. **Scene Visualization** (Optional)
-   - Integration with image generation
+   - Integration with Cloudflare image generation.
-   - Dynamic prompt formation from narrative
+   - Dynamic prompt formation based on the narrative context.
-   - Configurable generation frequency
+   - Configurable generation frequency via `/adventure config_images`.

 5. **Game Mechanics**
-   - Implicit character stats tracking
+   - Implicit character state and world state managed by the AI.
-   - Action outcome determination
+   - Action outcome determination handled by the AI based on narrative and dice rolls.
-   - Game balance considerations

 ### Adventure Commands

+- `/adventure new`: Start a new adventure in the current channel.
+- `/adventure action`: Explicitly describe an action for the AI to process.
-Use `/adventure new` to start a new adventure.
+- `/adventure roll`: Perform a dice roll relevant to the adventure.
+- `/adventure status`: Check the current state of the adventure.
+- `/adventure end`: Conclude the adventure.
+- `/adventure config_images`: Set how often scene images are generated.

+*Note: Primary interaction after starting is typically done by sending messages directly in the channel.*

 ## Error Handling and Logging